 Peer and self-review can also be used for formative assessment.
 Clear marking criteria are needed for this to be a valuable exercise.

 The development team should aim to exploit the interactivity inherent in blended and online education, particularly through formative assessment activity, to confirm and reinforce student learning.
 Formative assessment may be built into the design of structured teaching materials.

 The use of blended and online education raises issues of verification of student identity, and measures should be taken to prevent impersonation and plagiarism.
 These measures may include: checking identities at approved examination centres; using software to detect plagiarism and collusion; cross-referencing and a correlation between performance on written examinations and on continuous assessment.

 18. Course materials, including the intended learning outcomes, are regularly reviewed, up-dated and improved using feedback from stakeholders as appropriate.

 The institution should have procedures to ensure effective review and updating processes.
 Independent evaluation of course design and course materials should be carried out to ensure comparability with national or professional standards.

-In the case of e-learning courses, the evaluation process should address subject content, modes of delivery and levels of interactivity.
+In the case of blended and online education courses, the evaluation process should address subject content, modes of delivery and levels of interactivity.
 For example:

-In an e-learning situation, there is the potential for generation of very extensive data on student performance, etc. for quality improvement.
+In an blended and online education situation, there is the potential for generation of very extensive data on student performance, etc. for quality improvement.
 The course design team should devise a strategy for exploiting this.